sonydevworld/spresense/sdk/configs/examples/proximity/README.txt

-This configuration contains required options to proximity example.
+This configuration contains required options to use proximity example.

+[Source path]
+examples/proximity